 I’m impressed by how the story still feels very modern, and equally disappointed that even today there is a myth (clearly demonstrated in rape culture, for example) that women, as a species, are basically liars.
 Cissy’s husband warns her not to listen to anything Laura says about her husband, not because Laura has her own particular problems, but ‘because women talk about their husbands’.
 Cissy is offended by this but can’t at the time articulate why.
 Her reasons for taking offence are left for the reader to interpret: Cissy is a woman and does not betray confidences regarding her marriage; therefore this statement about ‘women in general’ is incorrect and unfair.

 Approx 5100 words

 First person POV from perspective of the narrator who has matured and is looking back on her youth

 Published in The Cost Of Living

-Prelude by Katherine Mansfield, in which the character of Beryl exhibits the same sort of narcissism of youth, looking at herself in the mirror, imagining what she must look like to someone else.
+“Prelude” by Katherine Mansfield features the character of Beryl, who exhibits the same sort of narcissism of youth.
+She looks at herself in the mirror, imagining what she must look like to someone else.
 Both Mavis Gallant and Katherine Mansfield convey this feeling in a masterful way.

-Lost In Translation starring Scarlett Johannsen and Bill Murray, a film which conveys the feeling of loneliness that can come from being cooped up in a room in a foreign country where you don’t speak the language and have no close friends.
+Lost In Translation starring Scarlett Johannsen and Bill Murray is a film which conveys the feeling of loneliness which comes from being cooped up in a room in a foreign country where you don’t speak the language and have no close friends.